sebastiankonieczek/distributed-locking-with-spring-and-mongodb/README.md

   - a shared resource may be:
     - a database
     - a cache
-    - anything more that one party has write access to
+    - anything more than one party has write access to

 ## Locking in a simple Java application